-This is a mid-size pickup truck with a V6 engine 4.0 liter and 261 hp.
-Very good off-road capacity and great features.
-A slider bed extender, step rails for easily reaching roof and bed tent are also provided in most standard models.
+This is a mid-size pickup truck with a V6 engine of 4.0 liter and 261 hp.
+Very good off-road capability and great features.
+A slider bed extender, step rails for easily reaching the roof, and bed tent are also provided in most standard models.

 9. Nissan Titan 4WD